Persistent World - Player Guide

 There are two other important points to note in regards to magic items:

-- Anything on your logsheet including gold, magic items & treasure points is bound to your character and your character only.
+- Any benefits you receive including gold, magic items & treasure points are bound to your character and your character only.
 You cannot trade magic items with other players and when you die your stuff goes with you.
 If you do die your "friends" in the party cannot pilfer your corpse.
 That being said, if you get resurrected your stuff comes back too!

 - You are only allowed to keep items that are on our magic item list and that you meet the level requirements for.
 If you get a wicked homebrew magic item that lets you summon a horde of zombies you do not keep it past the end of that session.
 This rule is essential in making sure that our world maintains some semblance of balance.